wimvanderbauwhede/RefactorF4Acc/README.md

 	$ scons -f SConstruct.auto dev=GPU nth=512 nunits=15

-Running the accelerated code on this GPU results in 14x speedup compared to the original code running on the host (Intel(R) Core(TM) i7-4771 CPU @ 3.50GHz)
+Running the accelerated code on this GPU results in 14x speedup compared to the original code running on the host (Intel Core i7 CPU @ 3.50GHz).